mrautio/hh-templates/test/cases/03_references/README.md

 ## Number of authors citation tests

 Single author in text reference [@bookoneauth, 65­--­69].

+Single author in paragraph reference.
+Is done like this. [@bookoneauth, 65­--­69.]

 Two authors in text reference [@booktwoauth, 27].